What is the plan to reopen Ohio? Here's what Gov. Mike DeWine is saying about barbershops, salons, retail, amusement parks and more

 COLUMBUS, Ohio — May 1 arrives this coming Friday, and Ohioans have been left wondering what the state’s reopening process will actually look like.

-Despite some critics saying May 1 is too early, Gov. Mike DeWine is expected to reveal some details of his 1 plan on Monday, April 27.
+Despite some critics saying May 1 is too early, Gov. Mike DeWine is expected to reveal details of his plan on Monday, April 27.

 Here’s what we do know so far from Gov. DeWine and Dr. Amy Acton regarding the plan to move forward in Ohio amid life with the coronavirus: